afrechtoasta/myPortfolio/manual.md

 - To access the EA app, you first have to download it from the website, which can be found on the [EA website](<https://www.ea.com/ea-app#downloads>)

 ![Figure 1](https://github.com/user-attachments/assets/5f044c2d-007a-4231-aeef-22abc05d544b)
-Figure 1
+*Figure 13*

 - After the software downloads, open the app.
-You will be greeted with a *Sign in to your EA Account* screen, as seen in *Figure 1*.
+You will be greeted with a *Sign in to your EA Account* screen, as seen in *Figure 13*.
 Enter your credentials to access your account and if you need to set one up click *Create Account*

 ## 2. ***How do I extract my files after downloading them?***